-Mrs. Parham is married to Christ School Assistant Athletic Director and Strength Coach Duncan Parham.
+Mrs. Parham is married to Christ School Associate Athletic Director and Strength Training Coach Duncan Parham.
 They have two children, Ellsworth ’13 and Emma.

-After coming here every summer for the past 12 years to work at Camp Ridgecrest in Black Mountain, Assistant Director of Admission Mike Payne is delighted to finally be a resident of the Asheville area.
+After coming here every summer for the past 12 years to work at Camp Ridgecrest in Black Mountain, Assistant Director of Admission Mike Payne was delighted to finally be a first-time resident of the Asheville area in 2018.

 Mr. Payne’s hobbies include playing guitar, watching sports, being active in the gym, and traveling.